-- 5. Traffic Citation (Non-DWI): To be used for traffic citations not involving a custodial arrest. - 6.
-Assist other agency/Advise/Warn: To be used in response to incidents (i.e. traffic stop, agency assists). - 7.
-Other: The recording has potential evidentiary value for reasons identified by the officer at the time of classification.
+- 5. Traffic Citation (Non-DWI): To be used for traffic citations not involving a custodial arrest. - Assist other agency/Advise/Warn: To be used in response to incidents (i.e. traffic stop, agency assists). - 7.
+Training: The event was such that it may have value for training.